MFA in Television and Screenwriting

 SWR 515: History of Screenwriting I (3 hrs.)

 This course explores the earliest years of screenwriting from the birth of film through the flowering of the silent era.
 A particular emphasis is placed on the predominant female screenwriters of the era, with close investigation of the careers of screenwriters such as Frances Marion.
 The overview ends with the birth of sound at the end of the 1920’s.

-SWR 550: Residency Workshop II: The One-Hour Pilot and Finding Authenticity (3 hrs.)
+SWR 550: Residency Workshop II: Creativity and Authenticity (3 hrs.)

 This intensive 10-day workshop focuses on the challenge of crafting an original one-hour pilot, and finding authenticity in one’s script.
 In addition, students will focus on rewriting and revision.
 The workshop will also examine how scripts achieve authenticity — how a script rings true, no matter what the genre it is written in.
 Guest speakers will help prepare students for writing their one-hour pilot by discussing pilots they have written and examining successful television dramas.
 Notes will be given on the screenplays in development, and actors will read scenes from the spec hour-long television scripts that were completed in the fall, giving a different perspective on what kind of revisions are needed as actors engage with a script.

 SWR 555: Writing the Screenplay: First Draft and Revision (3 hrs.)